Scientific-Python-Translations/scientific-python-translations.github.io/content/faq/_index.md

 which characterize a useful brochure website in general.

 ##### Why are user supplied machine translations not sufficient?
-First, machine translations can struggle with the technical language and jargon of scientific computing.
-This was observed, for instance, in the efforts to translate numpy.org.
-Machine translations are a great starting point, and make work easier for translators, but for content of this nature having a human in the loop helps ensure accuracy and consistent quality.
-In addition, publishing official translations help give a sense of inclusivity, making non-English speakers feel welcome and making it more likely for rich user communities to develop among clusters of non-English speakers.
+Machine translations can still struggle with the technical language and jargon of scientific computing.
+Translators who worked on the numpy.org project have attested to these challenges.
+While machine translations provide a good starting point for translators, for content of this nature, it is valuable to have a human in the loop to ensure accuracy and consistent quality.
+In addition, publishing official translations can help make new non-English speakers feel more welcome, increasing their likelihood of participating in user communities.

 ##### What languages would be involved?
 Languages with a large populations of speakers with no to low English